 Some of Italy’s best places to travel for food and wine include classic regions like Tuscany, Umbria, and Piedmont.
 The picturesque rolling vineyards look straight out of a film, and the vino — the Chianti, Barolo, and Barbaresco especially — is divine.

-If you prefer Italian sparkling wine, then your decision of where to travel in Italy is easy!
+If you prefer Italian sparkling wine, deciding where to travel in Italy is easy!
 Visit vineyards in Veneto for all things prosecco.
 Or, for a lesser-known sparkling wine region, Franciacorta in Lombardy will satisfy your desire for premium bubbly.

 Our top food destination, Sicily, also suits wine lovers well.
 But Sicilian wine goes well beyond Marsala, so check out our starter guide for Sicilian wine to learn more about this exciting Italian wine region.